ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Yes - Typical metadata changes might include marking columns as features.

 240. ### You plan to perform a paired t-test.
-     Which of the following are conditions that must apply to use a paired t-test?
+     Which conditions that must apply to use a paired t-test?

      You have a matched pairs of scores.

      The sampling distribution of d is normal.

 241. ### The classification model will be trained via the Automated Machine Learning interface using the Classification task type.
 You have been informed that only linear models need to be assessed by the Automated Machine Learning.
-     Which of the following actions should you take?
+     Which actions should you take?
      You should disable automatic featurization.

 242. ### You want to make sure that automated machine learning is configured as follows: missing values must be automatically imputed. categorical features must be encoded as part of the training task.
-     Which of the following actions should you take?
+     Which actions should you take?
      You should make use of the featurization parameter with the 'auto' value pair.

 243. ### You perform an experiment to assess various algorithms.
-Which of the following is an algorithm that reduces the variances between actual and predicted values?
+Which algorithm reduces the variances between actual and predicted values?
      Boosted Decision Tree Regression - Mean absolute error (MAE) measures how close the predictions are to the actual outcomes; thus, a lower score is better.

 244. ### You have been tasked with constructing a machine learning model that translates language text into a different language text.
 The machine learning model must be constructed and trained to learn the sequence of the.